VVUQ · Module 9 of 10

 The skills, taught in order

-Five skills build calibration, its distinction from validation, and the uncertainty of a prediction.
+Seven skills build calibration, its distinction from validation, what validation supports at a new condition, and the uncertainty budget of a prediction.

 9.1 Model calibration